bablr-lang/enhancer-debug-log/README.md

-# @bablr/hol-debug-log
+# @bablr/language_enhancer-debug-log

-This higher order langauge `console.log`s productions as they are evaluated.
+This langauge enhancer `console.log`s productions as they are evaluated.
 It is highly useful when debugging.

 ## Usage